fmchan/Instagram-Giveaways-Winner/README.md

 If you need help add me on discord or join the server and ask me (links in my profile's bio) :)

-### All settings/credentials can be changed in config.ini.

-Browser's window can be invisible (in background) if Window's option is deactivated.

-- Step 1 requires both username/email and password.

-- Step 2 will only occur if no UserTarget is specified in the file.
-    - UserTarget is the user where the bot will get the followers/followings to mention.
-    - The timeout is a way to prevent blocking while trying to log in by stopping the program.

-- Step 3 is the search and find part where the bot saves all users.
-    - You can specify the limit of users in the file (it will pick the lowest one between the limit and the number of followers/followings from the UserTarget, the higher the number is, more time will take).
-    - In the file you can either choose followers or followings.
-    - The timeout is a way to prevent blocking while searching for followers/followings in case it gets stuck by stopping the program.

-- Step 4 is where all the fun begins.
-It starts spamming mentions in the post.
-    - By enabling SaveOnly's option this step won't run.
-This option is used in case you only want to save the followers/followings and use them later.
-    - You can edit the message and add as many mentions as you want (mentions will never be repeated).

-### How do the records (database) work?

-There are two sections:
-  - followers
-  - followings

-Depending on what you choose it will save in the respective directory.
-Then it will choose the file's name using the following format `{UserTarget}_{total}.json` where `UserTarget` is the user where we got the followers/followings and `total` is the number of users we got.
-When searching for a `UserTarget` if the lowest one between the `limit` (in the config file)  and the number of followers/followings from the `UserTarget` is already met in a file then it will skip Step 2 and use that file automatically.

-### Warnings:

-I would recommend using an alternative account which you aren't afraid of losing because it could go wrong in the worst case.
-However I've never experienced any bad situations using this script.

-Instagram has a comment's request rate-limit to avoid spamming.
-From my research it has an algorithm which varies from user to user.
-Since Instagram doesn't provide a time for reset we have to try every x seconds.
-We chose it to be every 10 seconds.
-If a message pops up saying that it couldn't post the comment its because you hit that rate-limit so you just have to wait.
-(You don't have to do anything its all automatic)

-#### Future Updates:
-  - [ ] Add a followers/followings tracker so it won't repeat the count if we restart the bot
-  - [ ] Add a way to find followers/followings some at a time until it reaches the limit/maximum.
-This way we can find followers/followings and post comments in a cycle.
-  - [ ] Add specific file from records (database) to use as users to mention
-  - [ ] Find out the best interval between each comment for your account
-  - [ ] Login using cookies to prevent logging in too many times using username and password